Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Lack of Socialization

 During puppy hood, there is window of opportunity during which socialization should take place.
 This critical period takes place during the puppy's first 12 to 16 weeks of life.
 It is during this period that dogs are more open to social interactions and willing to explore new stimuli.
 This period then closes down at 16 weeks when the pups become more wary.
-In nature this phase has a distinct purpose.
-According to Jean Donaldson, trainer and author of several books, this brief "window of time”has the purpose of giving the pups a chance for becoming better acclimated to the sights, sounds and experiences within their surroundings so they won't be spooked by harmless, innocent stimuli such as the wind blowing.
+In nature, this phase has a distinct purpose.
+According to Jean Donaldson, trainer and author of several books, this brief window of time has the purpose of giving the pups a chance for becoming better acclimated to the sights, sounds, and experiences within their surroundings so they won't be spooked by harmless, innocent stimuli such as the wind blowing.

-Then, once this critical period ends, because of an adaptive function, the pups become more wary of novel stimuli so to up their chances for survival since the pups are more cautious of getting in contact with stimuli that may harm.
+Then, once this critical period ends, because of an adaptive function, the pups become more wary of novel stimuli to up their chances for survival since the pups are more cautious of getting in contact with stimuli that may harm them.
 So if your puppy didn't get to experience much pleasant exposure to novel stimuli during this critical period, he may be more likely to develop neophobia.

 Sometimes, dogs are genetically wired to be weak nerved and wary of novel stimuli.
-Some breeds may require more socialization because they are naturally cautious of strangers; yet, this should not be confused with neophobia.
+Some breeds may require more socialization because they are naturally cautious of strangers.
+This should not be confused with neophobia.
 Neophobia involves fear of novel things, and even in a litter of pups belonging to a breed that is known for being naturally social towards people, sometimes some pups who are wary of new stimuli may pop up now and then, despite selective breeding.
 There is no genetic marker for neophobia.
 Despite loads of socialization, some pups may never be totally comfortable when faced with novel stimuli.